postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### login

-This command authenticates the user and stores the API key in your filesystem. `login` requires one option, `--with-api-key`, that accepts an API key.
+This command authenticates the user and stores the [Postman API key](/docs/developer/intro-api#generating-a-postman-api-key) in your filesystem. `login` requires one option, `--with-api-key`, that accepts the Postman API key.
 The `login` command is required only once per session.
 Once you've logged in, you remain logged in until you use the `logout` command.

 #### Example